 Streetcars return to Bishop Arts at the 60th anniversary of their demise

-The new Oak Cliff streetcar rolls into the Bishop Arts District this fall.
+The new Oak Cliff streetcar rolled into the Bishop Arts District in the fall of 2016.

 One could call it a second coming of a transportation network that served Dallas for 84 years.

-In its heyday, the old Dallas streetcar system connected Highland Park, Uptown, East Dallas, Downtown and Oak Cliff.
+In its heyday, the old Dallas streetcar system connected Highland Park, North Dallas, East Dallas, South Dallas, Downtown and Oak Cliff.
 The Oak Cliff to Downtown line was the last to survive, closing in 1956.

 The original system began with mule-drawn cars in 1872, when Dallas was a dusty little village with wooden sidewalks and a creek running down Main Street.